hossain434/Oracle_Cloud/README.md

 sudo bash -c 'echo This is my new web page running on Oracle Cloud Always Free compute instance > /var/www/html/index.html'

 curl http://publicIPAddress:80

+To setup new react application: build the app, rename the project folder to html and replace the html file at the VM location: /var/www/.
+Thats it!

 **********************